sandorTuranszky/production-ready-expressjs-server/README.md

 - Settings to push images to docker hub (optional)
 - Sentry error tracking
 - GraphQl integration with [apollo-server-express](https://github.com/apollographql/apollo-server/tree/master/packages/apollo-server-express) and [Prisma](https://www.prisma.io/)
+- Authentication with email/password `createUser` and `login` mutations with auth check
+- Subscriptions to `userCreated` and `userUpdated` mutations (can be easily extended for any other mutation type)
 - Priority job queue with [Kue](https://github.com/Automattic/kue) (e.g: for sending transactional emails).
 Queue implementation can be easily replaced with anything you prefer (apart from Kue).
 Emails (transactional) are sent with [mailjet](https://www.mailjet.com/) that offers 200 emails/day for free under the [Free](https://www.mailjet.com/pricing/) plan.
 - Follows best practices from <a href="https://github.com/i0natan/nodebestpractices" target="_blank">The largest Node.JS best practices list</a>
   - [Structure your solution by components](https://github.com/i0natan/nodebestpractices#-11-structure-your-solution-by-components)